Skip to Content

 It's important to note that some states have their own minimum wage laws and may set different minimums for tipped employees, which could be higher than the federal rate.
 Employers must adhere to the higher of the federal or state minimum wage, providing greater protection for workers.

-If you have questions about your wages, speak with a qualified Illinois minimum wage attorney at USA Employment Lawyers.
+If you have questions about your wages, speak with a qualified Florida and Illinois minimum wage attorney at USA Employment Lawyers.

 Are There Exemptions From Federal Minimum Wage?